-We will also ask you about payments you received from the Coronavirus Job Retention Scheme (furlough) and the Self-Employment Income Support Scheme.
+We may ask you about payments you received from the Coronavirus Job Retention Scheme (furlough) and the Self-Employment Income Support Scheme.

 You will need to upload electronic copies, scanned images or clear photos of the proof needed to support your claim.

 You can apply for an ARG payment online through My Chesterfield.
 Registering for an account is quick and easy, and you will be able to track the progress of your claim.

 You need to claim from the local council that sends your Business Rates bill.
 If you're not sure who that is you can find your local council here.